rupor-github/ssh-agent-wsl/README.md

 Results will be available in `./bin` directory.

-The release binaries have been built on Ubuntu 16.04 WSL.
+Latest release binaries have been built on Ubuntu 18.04 WSL.

 ## Usage